The name PureCycle Technologies Inc. (PCT) should be kept on your radar - The Dwinnex

 Earnings Estimates

-As of right now, 7 analysts gave their recommendation on the stock of the company.
+There are 7 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of -$0.11 for the current quarter, with a high estimate of -$0.07 and a low estimate of -$0.15, while EPS last year was -$0.18.
 The consensus estimate for the next quarter is -$0.11, with high estimates of -$0.06 and low estimates of -$0.16.

 Analysts are recommending an EPS of between -$0.4 and -$0.58 for the fiscal current year, implying an average EPS of -$0.48.
 EPS for the following year is -$0.53, with 6 analysts recommending between -$0.39 and -$0.79.